LucaScheller/VFX-UsdAssetResolver/docs/src/installation/building.md

 The `build.sh/.bat` files also contain (commented out) the environment definition part above, so alternatively just comment out the lines and you are good to go.

 ## Testing the build
-Currently we don't include tests as part of the build process yet, so to test if everything worked, you'll have to run Houdini.
+Unit tests are automatically run post-build on Linux using the Houdini version you are using.
+You can find each resolvers tests in its respective src/<ResolverName>/testenv folder.

+Alternatively you can run Houdini and check if the resolver executes correctly.
 If you didn't use our convenience script as noted above, you'll have to specify a few environment variables, so that our plugin is correctly detected by USD.

 Head over to our [Resolvers > Environment Variables](../resolvers/overview.md#environment-variables) section on how to do this.